zbtolon/customer-portal/cpmanacctbillpay.md

 >**Note**: Immediate cancellations are processed when the request is submitted and no refunds are issued.
 Anniversary date cancellations are initiated immediately.
 However, the billing item remains active until the next anniversary date, which is provided when you make the selection.
 6. Enter the **reason for cancellation** in the **Notes** text box.
 7. Click **Continue** to proceed to the next window in the cancellation process.
-8. Review the **Terms of Service** provided in the cancellation warning and click the **Acknowledgement** check box.
+8. Review the **Terms of Service** that is provided in the cancellation warning and click the **Acknowledgement** check box.
 9. Click **Cancel Service**.

 After you confirm the cancellation, the billing item cancellation process begins.
 If you requested an immediate cancellation, the billing item is canceled immediately.
 If you requested a billing anniversary cancellation, the billing item remains active until the next billing anniversary.
 Upon its cancellation, the billing item is no longer active within the customer portal.
 Billing items are also removed from invoices when all outstanding balances, if any exist, are paid on the service or solution.
-Refunds cannot be given for immediate cancellations.
+Refunds can't be given for immediate cancellations.

 ## Associating billing items to a device